 Some patients show up in Dr. Richard Weber’s clinic so swollen and miserable, more aggressive treatment is required.
 The allergist at Denver’s National Jewish Health may prescribe an anticholinergic nasal spray, such as Atrovent, alongside nasal spray corticosteroids, to open up swollen nasal passages more rapidly.
-When a patient is struggling to breathe, Weber may employ a short course of an oral steroid, such as prednisone, to accelerate the relief.
+When a patient is struggling to breathe, Weber may employ a short course of an oral steroid, such as prednisone, to accelerate the pollen allergy relief.

 Many allergists are also fans of adding saline nasal rinses to the treatment regimen.
 These are available in squeeze bottles, spray cans, neti pots, and even machines that will pump the solution through your nose.
 The rinse goes in one nostril and out the other to wash away pollen and dust.